The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 How to market in Germany: What is the best way to advertise?

-Germans tend to be fiercely loyal to a particular brand or supplier, and are not easily persuaded to change.
-Giveaways, freebies, short-term offers and flashy marketing won't work the way they do in some other countries.
+Germans tend to be fiercely loyal to a particular brand or supplier and are not easily persuaded to change.
+Giveaways, freebies, short-term offers, and flashy marketing won't work the way they do in some other countries.
 Germans tend to be suspicious of such promotional campaigns and distrustful of the motivations of companies behind them.
 On the plus side, this means that once you’ve won the loyalty of a German customer, they are likely to stick with your company through thick and thin.
-To win that loyalty, honest is the best policy.
-Germans do not quickly forgive deceptive advertising campaigns, and will boycott your company if its products or services fail to live up to expectations.
+To win that loyalty, honesty is the best policy.
+Germans do not quickly forgive deceptive advertising campaigns and will boycott your company if its products or services fail to live up to expectations.

 Germans want to know the actual benefits of your product or service before buying, so that they can make an informed choice.
 They’re less swayed by lifestyle aspirations than other nations, and more pragmatic in their choices.
 Pricing is important, but more important is the quality of a product or service.
 Germans understand the false economy of buying cheap, poor quality items.